Random Features for High-Dimensional Nonlocal Mean-Field Games: Introduction

 We demonstrate the efficiency of our approach by solving crowd-motion-type MFG problems in up to $d=100$ dimensions.
 To the best of our knowledge, this is the first instance such high-dimensional MFG are solved without deep learning techniques.
 Our algorithm is inspired by the primal-dual algorithm in \cite{nursaude18}, except that here we use random features instead of trigonometric polynomials.
 The primal step consists of trajectory optimization, whereas the dual step updates nonlocal variables $(a_i)$.
 Modeling nonlocal interactions by $(a_i)$ \textit{decouples} primal updates for the agents, which would not be possible using a direct discretization of the interaction term.
 Hence, one can take advantage of parallelization techniques within primal updates.
 We refer to Section \ref{sec:algorithm} for more details.

 For related work on numerical methods for nonlocal MFG we refer to~\cite{hadi17,hadi17b,hadi19,bonnans2021generalized} for game theoretic approach,~\cite{silva12,silva14,silva15,carlini18} for semi-Lagrangian schemes,~\cite{lin2021alternating} for deep learning approach, and~\cite{li2021multiscale} for a multiscale method.
 In all of these methods the nonlocal terms are discretized directly in the state-space.
+Somewhat related work is~\cite{mou2021numerical} where the authors approximate the solutions in reproducing kernel Hilbert spaces (RKHS) and Fourier spaces.
+The critical difference is that we use features to approximate the interaction terms, not the solutions.
 Finally, for a comprehensive exposition of numerical methods for other types of MFG systems we refer to~\cite{mfgCIME}.

 The rest of the paper is organized as follows.
 In Section \ref{sec:coeffs} we present the kernel expansion framework.
 Next, in Section \ref{sec:rfeatures}, we show how to construct basis functions based on random features.
 Section \ref{sec:algorithm} contains the description of our algorithm.
 Finally, we present numerical results in Section \ref{sec:numerics}.
 We provide an implementation\footnote{code can be found in \url{https://github.com/SudhanshuAgrawal27/HighDimNonlocalMFG}} written in the Julia language~\cite{bezanson2017julia}.